 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Childhood Brain Stem Glioma.
-To see other pages, use the menu.
-Think of that menu as a roadmap to this full guide.
+Use the menu to see other pages.
+Think of that menu as a roadmap for this complete guide.

 About the brain stem

 The brain stem connects the brain to the spinal cord.
 It is the lowest portion of the brain, located above the back of the neck.
 The brain stem controls many of the body’s basic functions, such as motor skills, sensory activity, coordination and walking, the beating of the heart, and breathing.
 It has 3 parts:

 The midbrain, which develops from the middle of the brain

 The medulla oblongata, which connects to the spinal cord

 The pons, which is located between the medulla oblongata and the midbrain

 About brain stem glioma

 Brain stem glioma is a type of central nervous system (CNS; brain and spinal cord) tumor that begins when healthy cells in the brain stem change and grow out of control, forming a mass called a tumor.
 A tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 A benign tumor means the tumor can grow but will not spread.
 A glioma is a tumor that grows from a glial cell, which is a supportive cell in the brain.